 The Influence of Rasquachismo

-A play’s directors and designers often look to existing works of art for inspiration, and the Alley’s production of Quixote Nuevo is no exception.
+A play’s director and designers often look to existing works of art for inspiration, and the Alley’s production of Quixote Nuevo is no exception.
 For this show, the team was inspired by a dynamic Chicano style.
 For a long time, the term “rasquache” was a negative one, which conjured words like “tacky” or “recycled.”
-But artists have reclaimed and rebranded the style as Rasquachismo.
+But artists have reclaimed and rebranded the style as Rasquachismo - creating the most from the least.

 Houston students were asked to create art pieces in the style of Rasquachismo.
-Carolina provided instructions for each student, and Alley Teaching Artists guided them through the construction.
 Each piece reflected themes present in the Alley’s productions of The Winter’s Tale and Quixote Nuevo.

-Carolina collected the hundreds of items and turned them into the stunning and massive work of art.
+Carolina collected hundreds of student-made works and turned them into the stunning and massive work of art.
 Students and their families will see their work at the Alley while attending the 2020 production.

 Local artist Carolina Borja guiding student work